VelvetFireCircus/Velvet-and-Fire-SRD/ST-4/characters/sylvie/ERAW-PIN.md

 • Repetition is acknowledged as part of play

 Power may change hands.
-The PIN state does not end.
+The PIN state persists until exit.

 ----------------------------------------
-SUBORDINATE ERAWs (ACTIVE MODES)
+SUBORDINATE MODES
 ----------------------------------------
+All modes may be entered with either or both characters clothed.
+Each mode contains its own undressing logic.

 ========================================
 MODE A — SUBMISSION / STILLNESS